 written by: Elysia Arseneau, staff writer

-[A version of this article appeared in our March 2014 newsletter.
-It has been updated and information has been added.]
+[A version of this article appeared in our August 2014 newsletter.
+It has been updated for clarity.]

 Have you had success in reducing hot flashes?
 Let us know in the comments below!